WNA – African Newspapers

 African Newspapers is currently accessible to Charter Participants and subscribing members.
 To access the collection, please visit your library’s homepage for Readex products and click on World Newspaper Archive, or visit the page directly.

 CRL member access

 For CRL libraries who elect to invest in the ongoing digitization of resources, CRL charges a one-time payment for purchase, plus minimal annual maintenance fees.
 The purchase fee is scaled to each participant’s library materials expenditures.
 Payment schedules are designed to minimize the impact on library acquisition budgets.
-Please see the main WNA page for more information on Access and Pricing.
+Please see CRL's eDesiderata entry for more information on access and pricing.

 CRL and its partners provide long-term access to a rich and diverse set of international scholarly resources.
 CRL continues to maintain microfilm copies of all WNA papers as well, and makes them available to its community as a regular benefit of CRL membership.

 CRL welcomes thoughts and comments on this release, at wna [at] crl [dot] edu.